 It gets better.
 We routinely pull data from D&B/Hoovers, to show all of the businesses in the area.
 Take a look at all the blue dots below:

 And this is hardly random.
 It’s easy to filter those businesses—and see the results visually, instantly—by factors such as revenue, employees, and industry.
-We know this is an article about cost-cutting, but we want to emphasize strategic cost-cutting.
+We know this is an article about cost-cutting, but we want to emphasize strategic cost-optimization.
 That means you have to consider both revenue preservation as well as revenue lift.
 Imagine the power of feeding this type of local-business data into your commercial-lending sales team’s CRM database.
 The Lab does all of this routinely.

 By the way, all of this data is dynamic: When the databases that we plug into get updated, all of the dashboard information updates, too, in real-time.

 Here’s one more BI-enabled tool that should whet your appetite, if it hasn’t been already: The Lab even pulls state Department of Transportation data to overlay vehicular traffic data over a bank’s branch network, measured in “cars passing per day by branch.”
 It’s an astonishing level of detail that any bank executive should feel naked without.
 And it’s “standard equipment” on each of our bank engagements.

 All of this retail banking business data can then be aggregated and crunched to create scorecards which rank individual branches within a bank’s network.
 Here’s a scorecard (anonymized, of course) which combines different metrics, including daily traffic, and then ranks the branches with a composite score that can top out at “1.0.”:

 Using all of the data, it’s also easy to rank the banks by net present value, or NPV.
 In this anonymized graph, you can clearly see which branches are profitable vs. which ones aren’t—and the net gain, or cost, they’ll likely have on the bank in the next five years: